krevanth/FreeAHB/README.md

 ## Notice

-The repo https://github.com/krevanth/FreeAHB is the official FreeAHB repo.
+The repo https://github.com/krevanth/FreeAHB is the official, definitive and authoritative FreeAHB repo.
 The repository provides an AHB 2.0 Manager.

 ### What happened to the repo and it's forks ?